-The Immigration Act of 1990 established numerical limitations on the H-1B nonimmigrant classification to provide U.S. employers access to foreign skilled workers while ensuring worker protections.
+The Immigration Act of 1990 established numerical limitations on the H-1B nonimmigrant classification4 to provide U.S. employers5 access to foreign skilled workers while ensuring worker protections.
 The numerical cap of 65,000 H-1B visas was reached for the first time in Fiscal Year (FY) 1997 and again in FY 1998 as demand increased significantly in the burgeoning technology sector.

-In October 1998, Congress enacted ACWIA, Pub.
+In October 1998, the 105th Congress enacted the American Competitiveness and Workforce Improvement Act of 1998 (ACWIA), Pub.
 L. No. 105-277, div, C, tit.
 IV, 112 Stat.
 2681.
-ACWIA temporarily increased the H-1B cap to 115,000 for FY 1999 and FY 2000 and to 107,500 for FY 2001 while establishing an affirmative role for U.S. employers to assist with education and training efforts.
+ACWIA temporarily increased the H-1B cap to 115,000 for FY 1999 and FY 2000 and to 107,500 for FY 2001, while establishing an affirmative role for U.S. employers to assist with education and training efforts.
 Under ACWIA, an H-1B Nonimmigrant Petitioner Fee account was established to fund training and education programs administered by the Department of Labor and the National Science Foundation.
 Employers, unless explicitly exempt under the law, were required to pay a \$500 ACWIA fee for each H-1B worker sponsored.
 Employers who qualified as an institution or organization described in section 212(p)(1) of the Immigration and Nationality Act (INA) were exempted from payment of this fee.
 ACWIA imposed quarterly and annual reporting requirements on U.S. Citizenship and Immigration Services (USCIS) concerning the H-1B fee, fee exemption, and demographic H-1B worker data.
 The ACWIA fee of \$500 was initially scheduled to sunset on October 1, 2001.